Photon1c/logiksleuth/MurderAccountabilityProject/README.md

 This space is meant to serve as an initial open-source space for a collection of scripts and tools for open-source use.

-They aim to aid in the analysis of the murder accountability project's datasets.
+The aim to aid in the analysis of the murder accountability project's datasets.
 This space is evolving fast, a few upgrades in the works:

 - Agent integration for in-depth feature engineering and ML layer integrations.
 - Three.js globe visualization with multi-layer data graphic filters.